Moira MacTaggert: Involvement with the X-Men

-Moira appeared at Xavier's call to act as "housekeeper" for the team while they were on missions (a position that required her to demonstrate her proficiency with an M16 rifle against a demon within hours of her arrival).
-Though each of the X-Men formed some sort of relationship with the "Widow" MacTaggert, Moira and Sean Cassidy (Banshee) hit it off immediately, forming an on-and-off relationship.
-Proteus' escape and eventual destruction at the hands of Colossus and the X-Men left Moira in a position of ethical compromise again: though Banshee stopped her from cloning her son, she saved his genetic structure on disk to allow herself the future option of bringing him back.
+Moira acts as a "housekeeper" for the X-Men while they were on missions.
+Though each of the X-Men form some sort of relationship with her, Moira and Sean Cassidy (Banshee) hit it off immediately, forming an on-and-off relationship.
+Proteus' escape and eventual destruction at the hands of Colossus and the X-Men leaves Moira in a position of ethical compromise again: though Banshee stops her from cloning her son, she saved his genetic structure on disk to allow herself the future option of bringing him back.

-After finding out that her foster daughter, Rahne, was a mutant, Moira was the catalyst for change.
-She talked a discouraged Xavier into opening his school to the next generation of New Mutants, with Rahne becoming an initial member.
-She was also an integral part of the support for the X-Men and the New Mutants, providing medical aid including cloning Xavier after the Brood attacks, transferring his mind into a new body and restoring his ability to walk after a Brood embryo nearly killed him.

 Muir Islanders (Muir Island X-Men) on the cover of The Uncanny X-Men #254.
 Art by Jim Lee and Dan Green.

-With the apparent death of the X-Men, Moira and Banshee formed an alternate team based from Muir, and carried on as the leader of the team without him when his duties with the X-Men called him away.
-Her behavior became unpredictable, her temper impressive, and her decisions harsh and unforgiving as she displayed behavior that made all who knew her suspicious.
-On Muir, she began to pit her charges against each other in an arena in merciless battles, supposedly allowing her the opportunity to study mutants in action.